Grilled Chicken Satay with Peanut Sauce

 Make the peanut sauce

-Whisk peanut butter, soy sauce, lime juice, honey, rice vinegar, minced garlic, minced ginger, and warm water until smooth and pourable like heavy cream.
+In a small bowl, whisk peanut butter, soy sauce, lime juice, honey, rice vinegar, garlic, and ginger until smooth.

 -